How To Move Plants Safely | Big Apple Moving

 A Week Before the Move

 Check out your plants and see if there are any pests or something that you should be concerned about.
 It will be easier to treat your plants before you move, as you will already have plenty of things to do when you unpack.
-If you find pests, make sure to treat the plant before moving, as these little vermins could make your moving day a living hell, especially if you’re moving different plants at the same time.
+If you find pests, make sure to treat the plant before moving, as these little vermin could make your moving day a living hell, especially if you’re moving different plants at the same time.

 Not treating the aforementioned plant can lead to the extermination of all herbs you plan on moving.
 Those of you that don’t have experience with taking care of similar problems should hire a professional.
 Additionally, customs may make a problem if they notice the plant is ill.
 If needed, throw away the ill plant to save others.